Navigating Fourth Party Risk Management: A Complete Guide for Businesses

 What is Fourth Party Risk Management?

-Fourth Party Risk Management is the act of identifying, assessing, and mitigating cybersecurity risks posed by the vendors, partners, and suppliers of your third-party partners—basically, your suppliers’ suppliers.
+Fourth Party Risk Management or 4th party risk management is the act of identifying, assessing, and mitigating cybersecurity risks posed by the vendors, partners, and suppliers of your third-party partners—basically, your suppliers’ suppliers.
 Any of your reliable vendors or suppliers may become open to cyberattacks as the digital transformation blurs the boundaries between various IT networks, making them possible entry points for data breaches.

 Although the importance of managing security risks related to third-party connections has been widely acknowledged in the cybersecurity industry, very few businesses take the effects of fourth party risks into account.